This website helps print-based graphic designers and website novices to plan, design and build a fully functional website using Dreamweaver.

 There are plenty of designers and Photoshop-savvy publishers out there who, after years of creating work for the print medium (either at home or professionally), need to expand their horizons and create for the web, which inevitably means learning and using Dreamweaver.
 I was one of those people.

-I spent years working as a print-based graphic designer, and as time passed it became increasingly necessary to transfer what I’d learnt to the Internet.
+I spent years working as a print-based graphic designer in the New Forest UK, and as time passed it became increasingly necessary to transfer what I’d learnt to the Internet.
 The first website design software I used was Adobe Pagemill after its release in 1994.
 The design company I worked for was (like most studios at that time) entirely print-based, and learning Pagemill was strictly on my own time.
 Things have moved along a bit since then...

 Website design and build processes have inevitably transformed as well.
 HTML has endured because it’s so easy to understand (even for graphic designers), but these days, if you even think about creating a web page with tables on it instead of DIV tags, you have to endure a barrage of abuse from purists who write HTML pages in notepad linking all design elements to highly efficient CSS (cascading style sheet) documents.